khandy21yo/btran/README.md

 	BASIC seems to allow dropping a semicolon between a output text and an input variable, but btran doren't allow that.
 		INPUT "TESTING"A$
+Arrays
+	Passing arrays through functions is a major problem.
+C [] arrsys don't remember their size. std::array is mostly useless for this. std::vector won't pre-allocate the arrays. etc..

 Several packages are required to use this code, and it makes extensive use of the std:: libraries (C++11 required).